vekatze/neut/book/src/modules.md

 }
 ```

-The field `preset` is expected to be used as a way to realize "preludes" in other languages.
+The field `preset` is expected to be used as a way to provide "preludes" like those in other languages.

 The field `preset` is optional.
 The default value of `preset` is `{}`.